Permafrost/Tundra/readme.md

     # converts all String elements in the given IData document to lower case
     tundra.document.value:lowercase($document, $recurse?)

+    # converts all String elements in the given IData document to upper case
+    tundra.document.value:uppercase($document, $recurse?)

     # returns the list of top-level values in the given IData document
     tundra.document:values($document)